stereobooster/braindb/README.md

 - [x] monorepo (turbo + pnpm)
 - [x] microbundle is not a good approach for CLI packages
-  - tried `tsup`.
+  - tried [`tsup`](https://github.com/egoist/tsup).
 Didn't work either.
   - tried `tsc` directly, but with `Node16` modules, rather than ES Modules
+- CLI
+  - use `.braindb` as folder instead of file?
 - example integration with Astro
   - wikilinks, PML
+    - function to generate URL (path, fronmatter)
+      - `generateUrl`
+    - config to decide what to generate: PML or relative links
   - backlinks
     - separate JSON file or frontmatter
   - short vs long slug (configuration)